Do you have other skills that you might want to share with PSS? We’d love to hear from you! Apply to become a PSS volunteer!

 PSS Initial Facilitator Training places an emphasis on:

-PSS Initial Facilitator Training is held 2-3 times per year in Vancouver, and twice a year on Vancouver Island and in Prince George.
+PSS Initial Facilitator Training is held 2-3 times per year in the Lower Mainland, and twice a year on Vancouver Island and in Prince George.
 It usually takes place over one weekend, or is divided between two weekends, depending on participant and trainer schedules.

 PSS Initial Facilitator Training is FREE to Parent Support Services Volunteers who have applied to facilitate a Parent, Grandparent or Grandparent Raising Grandchildren Support Circle in their community, and who have made a commitment to volunteer with PSS for at least one year.